Designing Disaggregated Evaluations of AI Systems: Choices, Considerations, and Tradeoffs: Choices, Considerations, and Tradeoffs

 \subsubsection{Approach 3: Create a new dataset using data from the system's context of use}

 The third approach is to create a new dataset using data from the system's context of use.
 If the system has already been deployed, this can mean reusing deployment data from the system itself.
 For example, when evaluating a high-risk care management enrollment system, \citet{OPVM19} used data about patients that had already interacted with the system.
 If, however, the evaluation will take place before system deployment, then the data must be obtained via other methods.
-For example, when evaluating child welfare risk models prior to their potential deployment in Allegheny County, \citet{CP+18} used records that were previously collected by Allegheny County to assess different~models' area under the curve for groups based on race.\looseness=-1
+For example, when evaluating child welfare risk models prior to their potential deployment in Allegheny County, \citet{CP+18} used records that were previously collected by Allegheny County to assess and report different models' area under the curve for groups based on race.\looseness=-1

-Creating a new dataset using data from the system's context of use can be more time consuming than reusing an existing dataset, and more or less time consuming than creating a new dataset using scraped data; the financial cost can vary.\looseness=-1
+Creating a new dataset using data from the system's context of use can be more time consuming than reusing an existing dataset, and more or less time consuming than creating a new dataset using scraped data.
+The financial cost can vary.
+We note that if an evaluation will be focused on actual performance disparities experienced by a specific set of people who encountered the system in the past, then using data from the system's context of use is the only option.\looseness=-1

-Data from the system's context of use will be representative of the population of interest, provided there are no substantial changes over time.
-However, there may not be sufficient representation of some groups of interest if these groups are relatively rare in the system's context of use.
-Moreover, the data points may not be labeled so as to indicate group membership.
-That said, depending on the system's context of use, it may be possible to contact data subjects, so it may not be necessary to infer group membership.
+Data from the system's context of use will be reflective of the population of interest and the environmental factors, behavioral factors, and other factors found in situ, provided there are no substantial changes over time.
+However, there may not be sufficient data about some groups of interest and the data points may not be labeled so as to indicate group membership.
+In some cases, it may be possible to contact data subjects.